Read on for essential Hong Kong travel tips and insider information!

 Resources for meeting people in Hong Kong

-If you’re looking to meet up with or be hosted by people in Hong Kong, there are tons of options!
+Hong Kong solo travel can be tons of fun!
+If you’re looking to meet up with or be hosted by people in Hong Kong, there are plenty of options.

 Make sure you stay connected with friends and family back home by purchasing a local SIM card.
-There are shops at the airport when you arrive as well as shops that sell special tourist SIM cards in the city.
+There are shops at the airport when you arrive as well as shops (3, 7-Eleven or Circle K) that sell special tourist SIM cards in the city.
 If you don’t end up getting a local SIM card then head to the closest McDonald’s or Starbucks for free wifi.

 Here are some key numbers to know for your trip: